flame/randutv/README.md

 ## Details

-We offer two variants of the code:
+We offer two variants of the code for computing the randUTV factorization, each one in a different directory:

 * LAPACK-compatible pure C code:
-  It uses compact WY transformations.
+  This code uses compact WY transformations.
 The sources are stored in the `lapack_compatible_sources` folder.

 * LAPACK-like libflame code:
-  It uses compact UT transformations.
-  This code resembles the algorithm in the paper.
+  This code uses compact UT transformations and it resembles the algorithm in the paper.
 The sources are stored in the `libflame_sources` folder.

+The matlab folder contains the sources of the `NoFLA_UTV_WY_blk_var2` routine (LAPACK-compatible code) for computing the randUTV factorization modified to be employed from Matlab.
+The original code was adapted to Matlab by Alex Barnett, Flatiron Institute.

 ### Details of LAPACK-compatible pure C code: